spacetelescope/drizzlepac/doc/source/singlevisit.rst

 Defining the Output Products
 =============================
-The table with the set of observations which can be processed now gets interpreted in order to identify what exposures can be combined to create unique products.
+The table with the set of observations which can be processed now gets interpreted in order to identify what exposures can be combined to create unique products to create the **product list**.
+The **product list** is a Python list of ``drizzlepac/haputils/product/HAPProduct``(:ref:`product_api`) objects which represent each and every output product to be created for the visit.
+Each **Product** instance contains:

+  * list of filenames for all input exposures that will contribute to the output drizzlep product
+  * WCS for output drizzle product
+  * pre-defined names for all output files associated with this **Product** including:

+    * drizzle-combined image
+    * point-source catalog determined from the drizzle-combined image
+    * segmentation-based catalog determiend from the drizzle-combined image
+    * astrometric catalog used to align the input exposures

+  * methods for:

+    * determining average number of images per pixel
+    * defining the final WCS
+    * aligning the exposures to an astrometric reference (GAIA)
+    * applying the selected parameters to ``AstroDrizzle``
+    * drizzling the inputs to create the output drizzle product
+    * determining the source catalogs fron the drizzle product

-This interpretation gets performed using the code in :ref:`poller_utils_api` by grouping similar observations.
+This interpretation of the list of input filenames gets performed using the code in :ref:`poller_utils_api` by grouping similar observations.
 The rules used for grouping the inputs into output products result in outputs which have the same detector and filter.
-These products are referred to as **filter** products.
+These output products are referred to as **filter products** defined as a ``product/FilterProduct`` instance.

-All exposures for a single detector are also identified and grouped to define a **total** product.
-This **total** product provides the deepest available view of the field-of-view from this visit which will be used to produce the master catalog of sources for this visit.
+All exposures for a single detector are also identified and grouped to define a **total product** using the ``product/TotalProduct`` class.
+This **total product** drizzle image provides the deepest available view of the field-of-view from this visit which will be used to produce the master catalog of sources for this visit.
 The master catalog of source positions will be used to perform photometry on each exposure, whether the source can be identified